 Best Uses: Burl-festing.

-Have you ever thought that the best way to make a boot would be to put your foot through the side of a cow, then bolt on a sole?
+Have you ever thought the best way to make a boot would be to put your foot through the side of a cow, then bolt on a sole?
 So did these guys.
 The result is the Alico Summit.
 Over four pounds of cow and rubber per pair.
 With incredible craftsmanship and old-school design, these can weather anything that you can throw at them.

 — Atherton Phleger

 Most recent review: February 26, 2015